IIYAMA12/Project-1-information-design-/readme.md

 #### Step 3

 For writing down the file information scroll down to the variable 'allFileData'.
-This variable contains which files have to be loaded and most in important how that are loaded.
-Each file has it's own object. **(required)**
+This variable indicates which files have to be loaded and most important how that are loaded.
+Each file needs it's own object. **(required)**

 ``` javascript
 {